List of villages in Udupi district

 This is a list of villages in Udupi district, Karnataka state, India, organized by taluk as of the 2011 Census of India.
-At that time, the district had three taluks, Karkal, Kundapura and Upudi.
+At that time, the district had three taluks, Karkal, Kundapura and Udupi.
 Since then, four more taluks have been created, Byndoor, Brahmavara, Kaup, and Hebri.
-The 2021 Census of India has been postponed due to the COVID-19 pandemic in India, so these new taluks are not yet reflected in the census.
+The 2021 census of India has been postponed due to the COVID-19 pandemic in India, so these new taluks are not yet reflected in the census.